imeikle/RepData_PeerAssessment1/PA1_template.md

 There is no indication of what may have caused the loss of data on these particular days, so the imputation strategy has to rely on data provided for the other days.
-The variation over different intervals through each day argues against using the daily mean, as this would be a gross over-estimate.
-The average for each interval would be a better substitute.
+The variation over different intervals through each day argues against using the daily mean, as this would be a gross over-estimate in a lot of cases and risk skewing the analysis.
+Some average for each interval would be a better substitute.
 The median was chosen as it is less influenced by outlying values.

 ```r